PotatoHotpot/EDMT/README.md

 # EDMT
-EDMT for long text understanding
+EDMT for long text understanding.

+Code will be avaiable after acceptance.